 Nebraska Tobacco Quitline Infographic — Thousands of Nebraskans were served by the Quitline in 2013.
 See who's using the service.

-Talk With Your Doctor Colleague Letter — As part of the 2013 CDC Tips From Former Smokers national tobacco education campaign, there is a "Talk With Your Doctor" initiative.
+Talk With Your Doctor Colleague Letter — As part of the 2013 CDC Tips From Former Smokers national tobacco education campaign, there was a "Talk With Your Doctor" initiative.
 This is a letter to colleagues from Nebraska's Chief Medical Officer Joseph A. Acierno, M.D., J.D., about the initiative.

 Coverage of Tobacco Cessation Update — Nebraska Medicaid Provider Bulletin No.10-48 (dated September 14, 2010) supersedes previous tobacco cessation provider bulletins.